nooralteneiji/Happiness-Without-Borders/README.md

 2. Happiness Levels: The negative trend in happiness_difference_mean implies that, on average, people are migrating to countries that are less happier.

-### Chord graph: Which countries are people migrating to?
+### Which countries are people migrating to?
+**HOW TO READ THE GRAPH: If you click on a node, it represents the destination country, so all chords coming from other countries indicate where the people are migrating from to reach the destination country.**

+**Overall movement**

 ![chord_country](https://github.com/nooralteneiji/Happiness-Without-Borders/blob/main/Outputs/Figures/chord_diagram_country.png)

+**Which countries are most people migrating to?**

+**Which countries are most people migrating away from?**

-### Chord graph: Which regions are people migrating to?
+### Which regions are people migrating to?
 In the interactive version in the Notebook, pressing on a node highlights the direction people are migrating towards.

 ![region](https://github.com/nooralteneiji/Happiness-Without-Borders/blob/main/Outputs/Figures/chord_diagram_Region.png)

-### Chord graph: Which sub-regions are people migrating to?
+### Which sub-regions are people migrating to?

 ![chord_subregion](https://github.com/nooralteneiji/Happiness-Without-Borders/blob/main/Outputs/Figures/chord_diagram_subRegion.png)